How it all began….

-Proud new owners Eion and Megan Kemp took over and have been busy since.
+Proud new owners Eion and Megan Kemp took over in December 2015 and have been busy since.
 As well as the high-quality canvas production, they have introduced a well-stocked retail shop to the mix, full of well-known brands.

-With a talented, knowledgeable team behind Eion and Megan, boasting more than 77 years’ experience between them in the industry, they strive to deliver the best products and service to you.
+With a talented, knowledgeable team behind Eion and Megan, boasting more than 77 years of experience between them in the industry, they strive to deliver the best products and services to you.

 Why are our Covers so good?

 Gregory’s covers have been in use in New Zealand for over two decades.